Public Health

 • Proactively adjusting treatment

 Specifics are also detailed, with sample checklists provided for use.
-Physicians and practices are asked to consider staffing and training, any available technology, their billing and coding procedures, active crisis protocols and both patient and staff feedback.
+Physicians and practices are asked to consider staffing and training, any available technology, billing and coding procedures, active crisis protocols, and both patient and staff feedback.

-Download the AMA's "BHI Workflow Guide" (PDF) for primary care providers and health systems to learn more about creating an effective workflow for addressing the behavioral health needs of their patients.
+Download the AMA's "BHI Workflow Guide" (PDF) for primary care physicians and health systems to learn more about creating an effective workflow for addressing the behavioral health needs of their patients.

 With an increased number of people reporting worsening mental health in recent years, it is imperative that people are aware of the 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) telephone program.